Running and Triathlon

 After the Top of Utah Marathon, I hiked around in Arches and Canyonlands National Parks with my good friend Mark Thurber.
 Also in 2002, I bandit ran parts of the Marine Corps Marathon with my friend Rick.

-After a year hiatus from marathons (including a debilitating hamstring injury), I came back in 2005 to run the Boston Marathon and the Ottawa Marathon.
-While I am not yet back to the form I ran in 2002, I ran a respectable 3:27 and 3:32 respectively.
+After a year hiatus from marathons (including a debilitating hamstring injury), I came back in 2005 to run the Boston Marathon and the Ottawa Marathon where I ran a 3:27 and 3:32 respectively.
 I ran the fall 2005 Chicago Marathon and qualified for Boston which I ran in a respectable 3:16 in 2006.

-Since 2008, I’ve geared up to do triathlons.
+Since 2008, I starting doing triathlons.
 I did a baby one in 2007 and did five more in summer 2008, including a half-Ironman shortly before my wedding.
 Since then, I’ve done five more half Ironman’s, and I completed my first Ironman in 2011 in honor of my 40th birthday and impending fatherhood.
 I completed my second Ironman in 2012.
 Here is a link to my latest running times.

 I served in the Peace Corps from 1997-1999 in Ecuador where I was an agricultural extensionist.
 Among my projects was an effort to export organic quinoa to the U.S. With the collaboration of the Andean Partnership/Inca Foods and Escuelas Radiophonicas del Ecuador (ERPE), we were able to export 2 containers of quinoa in 1998.
-Inca Organics and ERPE have continued the project and have now involved several thousand farmers in the project.
-The project recently was featured in a document on 40 years of Peace Corps involvement in Ecuador and an article in the Atlantic Monthly.
+Inca Organics and ERPE continued the project and involved several thousand farmers in the project.
+The project was featured in a document on 40 years of Peace Corps involvement in Ecuador and an article in the Atlantic Monthly.
 ERPE also was selected for the 2002 Slow Food Awards.
-Click here for links to photos I took of the quinoa project.

 Between 1993 and 1999, I spent most of my time outside of the United States.
 I did a second Bachelor’s in the UK at the University of East Anglia (UEA) from 1993-1995.
 Summer 1994 I spent in Nicaragua where I conducted a diagnostic of an agricultural cooperative with my good friend Nick Hoskyns.
 In summer 1995, I worked in Uganda at an orphanage doing development projects with some UEA colleagues.
 I had the chance to hitchhike to Rwanda that summer.
 In spring 1996, I returned to Nicaragua and spent a month in Costa Rica.
 From 1997-1999, I was a Peace Corps volunteer in Ecuador.
 More recently, I had a chance to do some research in Cuba in 2001.
 The attached page has some of my writings on development, including the UEA diagnostic and columns I wrote for the Peace Corps in-country magazine while in Ecuador.
 Christmas 2004, I went to Tanzania to climb Kilimanjaro with my good friend Stacy and her company Duma Explorer.